A Kiss For Farrah.

 “What about my Farrah poster?”
 I asked

-“The Farrah poster is fine, but I want anything to do with those demonized KISS people out of my house immediately” she emphatically said.
+“The Farrah poster is fine, but I want anything to do with those demonized KISS people out of my house now” she emphatically said.

-To me KISS was a very popular, harmless, gimmicky, makeup wearing rock & roll band.
+To me KISS was a very popular, harmless and gimmicky makeup wearing rock & roll band.
 To my mother KISS had been sent to this earth by Satan.
-It was KISS sole purpose to corrupt young impressionable minds like mine and my younger brother through their music.
-By subliminally coercing me into perusing Satan's evil ways, it would no doubt see me cast out from our Kingdom Hall.
+It was KISS sole purpose to corrupt young impressionable minds like mine and my younger brother through their music by subliminally coercing me into perusing Satan's evil ways.

 My mother never knew that I had indeed attended my first KISS concert at Maple Leaf Gardens on August 4th 1979.
-I too also became a full-fledged member of the KISS Army while living under her roof and I had become a true knight in Satanic service at sixteen years old.
+I also became a full-fledged member of the KISS Army while I was living under her roof.
+I had become a true knight in Satanic service at sixteen years old.

 After that summer my Farrah tee shirt had been worn and washed so often.
 My perfect specimen of a woman began to fade, crack and eventually peel off.
-It too ended up in the garbage, but I did keep the poster on my wall for another year.
+It too ended up in the garbage, but I did keep my Farrah poster on my wall for another year or so.

-Slowly my infatuation with Farrah began to fade.
-Although, it never did go away completely.
-She was soon to be replaced by Olivia Newton-John.
-My infatuation for Olivia would now carry me through the rest of my teenage years.
+Slowly my infatuation with Farrah began to fade, but it never did go away completely.
+She was soon to be replaced by Olivia Newton-John and my infatuation for Olivia would carry me through the rest of my teenage years.

 Even my mother liked the pretty and wholesome Miss Newton-John.

-Back during my teenage years, there was no rhyme or reason for many of my mother’s whimsical decisions.
+During my teenage years there was no rhyme or reason for many of my mother’s whimsical off the cuff decisions.
 I just went with the flow because I had to.
-Otherwise, this knight in Satanic service would have been cast out from under her roof and our Kingdom Hall.
+Otherwise, this knight in Satanic service would have been cast out from under her roof and our Kingdom Hall all together.

 Seriously, it couldn’t happen soon enough.